core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 41                 |      |
 42                 |      |
 ~~~~
-{: #figbindexp4 title="Client registers and receives one notification of the current state, one when c.pmax time expires and one of a new state when it passes through the greater than threshold of 25."}
+{: #figbindexp4 title="Client registers and receives one notification of the current state, one when c.pmax time expires, and one of a new state when it passes through the greater than threshold of 25."}